 Concurred by Capt.
-Mike Mosurvival, and to go home safe.
-The hun, Local 3546 president, who said that Meyer and he share the same goals: To provide a high de-He loved leading a gritty degree of service to the community, to partment but he demanded that give all employees the opportunity to succeed and to treat people with respect.
+Mike Mohun, Local 3546 president, who said that Meyer and he share the same goals: To provide a high degree of service to the community, to give all employees the opportunity to succeed and to treat people with respect.
 "Paige relates well to others and recognizes their strengths.
 With his high level of energy and intelligence, I sometimes feel that I'm working with Joe Montana," Mohun said.

 Meyer spends most of his off time with his wife, two daughters and son.
 His oldest plays on the Campolindo High School girls basketball team, the 2017 Northern California champions.
-(See page
+(See page C1)

-"My board believes in saving The Vallejo Fire Department lives and property.
+"My board believes in saving lives and property.
 My firefighters believe the same thing.
 The union and the administration are second to none.
 That makes my life easy.